arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-16-boolean-blindness.md

 here.
 Instead, if you want to be inspired by mathematical and phylosophical arguments, go read [Boolean Blindness][robert-harper] by Robert Harper.
-Amongst the interesting arguments he brings there is the following: booleans are oftern confused with logical propositions, but this is an error.
-Propositions express assertions, make claims; booleans do not.
+Amongst the interesting arguments he brings there is the following: booleans are ofter confused with logical propositions, but this is an error.
+Propositions express assertions, they make claims; booleans do not, they just are.
+The former are computed, the latter are not.

-An interring argument Robert Harper brings is: the innocent `equals`
+An intriguing argument Robert Harper brings is: the innocent `equals`
 function:

 ```